IObundle/iob-lib/README.md

 # iob-lib

-This repository contains a set of Verilog macros to simplify the development of IP cores.
+This repository contains a set of Python scripts, Verilog, and C sources to simplify the development of subsystem IP cores.

-It is used as a submodule in the IOb-SoC (https://github.com/IObundle/iob-soc) RISC-V-based SoC, and associated projects.
+It is used as a submodule in the [IOb-SoC](https://github.com/IObundle/iob-soc) RISC-V-based SoC, and associated projects.

 [![Recommended code style:
 black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)